An Adaptive Control Strategy for a Low-Ripple Boost Converter in BLDC Motor Speed Control

 ABSTRACT

 Conventional boost converters are widely used for connecting low-voltage power sources and inverters in motor control.
 However, a large filter capacitor bank is often used to reduce DC-link ripples that occur when an inverter is connected to a boost converter.
-Otherwise, significant voltage and current perturbations can impact on battery performance degradation and cause torque ripple, speed ripple, and vibration in brushless DC (BLDC) motors.
-To suppress the converter’s DC-link ripple and motor ripple reduction, this paper proposes a new control strategy for boost converter controller to generate low-ripple DC-link voltage or cur-rent at different motor speeds.
+Otherwise, significant voltage and current perturbations can impact on battery performance degradation and cause torque ripple, speed ripple and vibration in brushless DC (BLDC) motors.
+To suppress the converter’s DC-link ripple, this paper proposes a new control strategy for boost converter controller to generate low-ripple DC-link voltage or current at different motor speeds.
 In the proposed method, observers are designed to adaptively estimate the DC-link voltage and current harmonics.
 The harmonic terms are used as feedback signals to calculate the DC converter’s duty cycle.
-The entire control model is implemented on an embedded system, and its robustness is verified by simulation and experimental results that shows the DC-link voltage and current ripples can be reduced by about 50% and 30%, respectively.
+The entire control model is implemented on an embedded system, and its robustness is verified by simulation and experimental results that show the DC-link voltage and current ripples can be reduced by about 50% and 30%, respectively.

 eISSN:2543-4292